 Budget is of prime importance.
 However, with something like lighting, you don’t need to break the bank to be able to put together a very competent and powerful video lighting setup.

 Looking at the use case for why you need the lights, and specifically how you’re going to use them, is always of prime importance.
-So is portability and durability.
+So are portability and durability.
 Are you going to need to travel a lot with the lights?
 Do they need to be extra strong and durable?

 We hope this article on the best LED lights for filmmaking has been helpful.
 What is your favorite LED lighting setup for video?
 Let us know in the comments below.